-In addition to managing your investment portfolio, we provide retirement and financial planning services, including analysis and input regarding your non-investment assets, debt structure, insurance coverage and other financial decisions.
+In addition to managing your investment portfolio, our wealth management services include retirement planning, financial planning, input regarding your non-investment assets, debt structure, insurance coverage and other financial decisions.
 Like a company’s Chief Financial Officer, we serve as your personal CFO, to help you maximize your overall, after-tax net worth.
-Both our investment management and related services as described are covered under your one, transparent quarterly fee, as mentioned above.
+Both our investment management and wealth management related services as described are covered under your one, transparent quarterly fee, as mentioned above.

-How does FVIM differ from brokerage firms, trust companies, banks and other asset management firms?
+How does FVIM differ from brokerage firms, trust companies, banks and other wealth management firms?